About

 Track & Field

-Dani is a former Division 1 cross country and track & field athlete.
-Her primary events were the 5,000M and 3,000M races.
-She qualified and competed at the 2020 Tokyo Paralympic Games in the 400M.
+Dani is a former Division I cross country and track & field athlete, specializing in the 3,000m and 5,000m.
+She later transitioned to sprinting, qualifying for and competing in the 400m at the Tokyo 2020 Paralympic Games.

 Nordic Skiing